LASIK surgery: Is it right for you?

-While complications that result in a loss of vision are rare, certain side effects, particularly dry eyes and temporary visual disturbances, are fairly common.
+Complications that result in a loss of vision are rare.
+However, certain side effects, including dry eyes and temporary visual changes, are fairly common.
 But these usually resolve after a few weeks or months, and very few people consider them to be a long-term problem.

 - Dry eyes.
 LASIK surgery causes a temporary decrease in tear production.
 For the first six months or so after your surgery, your eyes may feel unusually dry as they heal.
 Even after healing, you may experience an increase in dry eye symptoms.
 Your eye doctor might recommend that you use eye drops during this time.
-If you experience severe dry eyes, you could opt for another procedure to get special plugs put in your tear ducts to prevent your tears from draining away from the surface of your eyes.
+If you experience severe dry eyes, your doctor may recommend additional management steps.

 - Glare, halos and double vision.
 After surgery you may have difficulty seeing at night.
 You might notice glare, halos around bright lights or double vision.
-This generally lasts a few days to a few weeks, but it can also become a chronic problem.
+This generally lasts a few days to a few weeks, but it also can become a long-term problem.

 - Overcorrections.
 It's also possible that the laser will remove too much tissue from your eye.
 Overcorrections may be more difficult to fix than undercorrections.

 - Astigmatism.
 Astigmatism can be caused by uneven tissue removal.
 It may require additional surgery, glasses or contact lenses.

 - Corneal ectasia.
 Corneal ectasia, a condition in which the cornea is too thin and weak, is one of the more-serious complications.
 The weakened cornea tissue is unable to maintain its shape, which can lead to cornea bulging and worsening vision.

 - Flap problems.
 Folding back or removing the flap from the front of your eye during surgery can cause complications that could affect your final outcome.
 Complications include: